“Aerodynamically, the bumble bee shouldn't be able to fly, but the bumble bee doesn't know it so it goes on flying anyway.”

 -Mary Kay Ash

-Whilst studying film and television at Swinburne University, Shannon travelled to India where she was mentored by respected Bollywood filmmakers and produced her first short documentary; 'Highlight and Contour' (OFFICIAL SELECTION 'UNO Film Festival' & 'Miami Indie Fest'), a film that looks at gender bias in the Bollywood film industry.
+Whilst studying film and television at Swinburne University, Shannon travelled to India where she was mentored by respected Bollywood filmmakers and produced her first short documentary; 'Highlight and Contour', a film that looks at gender bias in the Bollywood film industry.
 She later followed this up with a tour of Italy, where she studied Italian neorealist film.

 In addition to directing, Shannon’s other real passion is Production Design; she is nothing if not adaptable.
-Shannon has production designed short films and television shows, including the award winning film ‘The Forgotten Children’ (Gold Award Winner at 'Spotlight Horror Film Awards' 2017).
+Shannon has production designed short films and television shows, including the award winning film ‘The Forgotten Children’.

-In 2018, Shannon rebranded her media production company 'Memory Lane' to 'Infinite Highway Productions' to better represent it's expansion into film and television.
-In 2019 Shannon also extended her work to music videos, joining the music video production collective 'FRAMEofSOUND', and in early 2020 was invited to judge the 'Free Speech Film Festival' (Philadelphia, U.S.A).
+In 2018, Shannon rebranded her media production company to 'Infinite Highway Productions' to better represent it's expansion into film and television.
+In early 2020, Shannon was invited to judge the 'Free Speech Film Festival' (Philadelphia, U.S.A) and in 2021, she joined the crew at 'Janks Reviews' and become a member of the Arts Advisory Committee for 'Brimbank City Council'.
 One thing is abundantly clear; Shannon brings passion and a quirky sense of candour and flair to all of her creative pursuits.